HJBerwick/HJBerwick.github.io/_posts/2024-05-24-association-rule-learning.md

 Our first task is to install the *apyori* package, which contains all of the required functionality for this task.

-We will then need to bring in the sample data, and get it into the right format for the Apriori algorithm to deal with.
+We will then need to bring in the sample data and get it into the right format for the Apriori algorithm to deal with.

 From there we will be able to apply the Apriori algorithm to provide us with several different relationship metrics, namely: